Gramotei-vlad/gameOnPygame/README.md

 # gameOnPygame
-This is simple platformer to wtitten on Python + Pygame + PyAnim.
+This is simple platformer wtitten on Python + Pygame + PyAnim.

 Game will be updated.